Itkhori: A Place of Religious Tolerance

 Legends and Folklores

 Itkhori’s name also has a legend connected to Buddhism.
-Buddha visited this historical place and stayed here for some time.
+Buddha visited this historical place and stayed there for some time.
 After He left, His relatives came to take their prince Siddhartha, the prince of Kapilavastu to His palace but when they could not distract him from meditating they gave up.
 During this time, of Goutam Buddha’s relatives uttered “It khoyi”…. meaning “lost Him here”… He is lost in meditation.
 That eventually got distorted to become Itkhori, the name of the place.

-King Surath, whose name is mentioned in Markandeya Purana, had his capital at the hills of Kuleshwari near Hunterganj in Chatra district.
+King Surath, whose name is mentioned in Markandeya Purana, had his capital at the hills of Kuleshwari near Hunterganj in the Chatra district.
 He was defeated by a foreign invader and being defeated he came here at the Ashram of Medha Rishi.
 At the same time, a rich businessman named Samadhi vaishya, dispossessed of all his wealth by his own family came to this ashram.
 Both needed to know the cause of their distress.
-Medha Rishi told them the reason giving many examples and also told that if they want to get rid of their distress, they must pray to the Goddess Bhadrakali.
-Both of them went to a thick forest near the Mahane river and devoted themselves to prayers and penance.
+Medha Rishi told them the reason giving many examples and also told that if they wanted to get rid of their distress, they must pray to the Goddess Bhadrakali.
+Both of them went to a thick forest near the Mahane River and devoted themselves to prayers and penance.
 Maa Bhadrakali was pleased and came there to bless them.
 King Surath got back his desired kingdom but Samadhi vaishya did not wish for his wealth but for ‘moksha’, that he got from the blessings of the Goddess.

 Mahanad river